Leukopenia and Neutropenia

 - Use reverse-isolation-neutropenic-precautions when indicated, including meticulous hand hygiene, private/positive-pressure room placement, and limited transport.

-- Apply client surgical mask during essential transport and avoid environmental/food exposures that raise pathogen burden (for example fresh flowers, plants, and selected raw foods).
+- Apply client surgical mask during essential transport and avoid environmental/food exposures that raise pathogen burden (for example fresh flowers, fresh fruit, raw vegetables, uncooked meats, and live plants).

 - Promote immune-supportive recovery behaviors: rest, protein-focused nutrition, hydration when not contraindicated, pulmonary hygiene, and position changes.